Kyrsten Sinema: Guns

 Sinema favors gun control measures such as requiring background checks on gun sales between private citizens at gun shows, and requiring a license for gun possession.
-In 2016 the National Rifle Association (NRA), which opposes gun regulations, gave Sinema a 29% rating.
-In 2018, the NRA gave Sinema a 33% score, and the Gun Owners of America gave her a 17% rating.
+In 2014 and 2018 the NRA Political Victory Fund (NRA-PVF), which opposes gun regulations, gave Sinema a "D" rating.
+Gun Owners of America gave her a 17% rating.

 Health care

 Sinema voted against repealing the Affordable Care Act, but has called for reforms to the law.
 In a 2012 congressional campaign debate, she said the health care law was not perfect, and that in Congress she would work to amend it to make it work effectively.
 Sinema voted to delay the imposition of fines on those who did not purchase insurance in 2014.
 She also voted to repeal the Medical Device Tax and for the Keep Your Health Plan Act of 2013.

 Speaking about healthcare policy, Sinema said, "I used to say that I wanted universal health-care coverage in Arizona, which went over like a ton of bricks.
 Turns out, Arizonans hear the word 'universal' and think 'socialism'—or 'pinko commie'.
 But when I say that I want all Arizonans to have access to affordable, quality health care, Arizonans agree wholeheartedly.
 Same basic idea, different language."

 In 2021, Sinema opposed prescription drug pricing reform proposals in House and Senate versions of a Democrat-crafted spending bill.
 On October 8, 2021, Jacobin reported:

-Early last month, a corporate front group called Center Forward purchased $600,000 worth of television and radio ads promoting Sinema in Arizona.
-The ads touted her "independence" and characterized her as "a bipartisan leader" in the mold of the late senator John McCain.
-As we reported, Center Forward has been heavily bankrolled by Pharmaceutical Research and Manufacturers of America (PhRMA), the powerful Washington drug lobby.
-Two Center Forward board members lobby for PhRMA, as well as drugmakers Amgen, Bayer, Gilead Sciences, Eli Lilly, Merck, Novartis, and Sanofi.
-A few days after the ad campaign started, Sinema informed the White House she opposed the party’s drug pricing plan.